JAlcocerT/JAlcocerT/content/blog/tinker-phyphox.md

 ### More Thoughts

 Some time ago I tried **Torque (Lite and Pro) Android apps** to read [OBD](https://github.com/JAlcocerT/RPi/tree/main/Z_IoT/OBD2) info from a car.

+All you need is a basic OBD2 reader, connect via bluetooth to it (typically with a `1234` password) and launch the android app.

 Would be great to build a real time dashboard with such data to place as onboard panel.